avaapm/marveldataset2016/README.md

+This is an update to the marvel dataset from 2016.
+It allows you to download ALL of the images from shipspotting.com.
+Use collect_marvel.py to download the IDs of the ships you would like to download images of.
+You can specify which categories you want to exclude.
+The desired boats are saved in csv files in the format ['id','category','title'].
+The folder of the CSVs (each CSV its own category of ship) is used to download the images with marvel_download.py as the datadir variable.

+Author: Tony Davis
+Updated: 7/12/2022

+Original README below:

 # marveldataset2016
 This repository is to download the MARVEL dataset 2016 for the publication "Gundogdu E., Solmaz B, Yucesoy V., Koc A., Marvel: A Large-Scale Image Dataset for Maritime Vessels, Asian Conference on Computer Vision (ACCV), 2016".